bbgit/bbgit.github.io/README.md

-### Conditions as of February 26, 2025 at 8:08:26 PM CST
+### Conditions as of February 26, 2025 at 8:09:46 PM CST

 Temperature: 51.00 &deg;F

 Feels like: 51.00 &deg;F

-Humidity: 75%
+Humidity: 74%

-Wind Direction: SSW
+Wind Direction: SSE

 Windspeed: 0.0 mph